 Credit, in part, goes to Frey's decision to bring in his old songwriting friend Jack Tempchin, whose credits include the Eagles’ tracks "Peaceful Easy Feeling" and "Already Gone."

 "We have a very good rapport," Frey said at the time.
 "It's funny, there are only those certain people where things click – at least for me.
 He's very free.
 I'll just run some soul licks by him, or I'll ring him something like The Allnighter, which originally was just about staying up all night.
 But then we started talking about it and Jack says, ‘Staying up all night can't play over three or four verses.
 What if the Allnighter was a guy?’
 So, we made him into some woman's every-guy.”

-Titled after the song “Smuggler’s Blues,” which hit No. 12., the episode follows detectives Sonny Crockett and Rico Tubbs as they assume the guise of drug runners in the hopes of finding out the identity of an overzealous law enforcement official.
+Titled after the song, the resulting episode followed detectives Sonny Crockett and Rico Tubbs as they assume the guise of drug runners in the hopes of finding out the identity of an overzealous law enforcement official.
 They duo gain a huge hand up in the form of Frey, who took on the role of a pilot.

 Frey's former Eagles partner Don Henley upped the ante not long after, however, with his own Grammy-winning Building the Perfect Beast.
 That 1985 album featured four Top 40 hits, including "The Boys of Summer"; Henley also claimed four MTV Video Music Awards.